bgunderlay bgunderlay bgunderlay

 Advertise the address range through AWS

-After the address range is provisioned, it is ready to be advertised.
-You must advertise the exact address range that you provisioned.
-You can’t advertise only a portion of the provisioned address range.
+Once the address range is provisioned, it is ready to be advertised.
+It’s important to note that you must advertise the exact address range that was provisioned and cannot advertise only a portion of it.

-If you provisioned an IPv6 address range that will not be publicly advertised, you do not need to complete this step.
+If you have provisioned an IPv6 address range that will not be publicly advertised, you can skip this step.

 Limitations